opendocsg/slw-judgments-backfill/2010_SGCA_20/report.md

 **Introduction**

-1       The appellant, Yong Vui Kong (“the Appellant”), was convicted of trafficking in 47.27g of diamorphine, a controlled drug, and sentenced to death (see _Public Prosecutor v Yong Vui Kong_ [2009] SGHC 4).
+1       The appellant, Yong Vui Kong (“the Appellant”), was convicted of trafficking in 47.27g of diamorphine, a controlled drug, and sentenced to death (see _Public Prosecutor v Yong Vui Kong_ <span class="citation">[2009] SGHC 4</span>).
 He appealed against the conviction and the sentence, but later withdrew that appeal.
 Four days before the sentence was to be carried out, he filed Criminal Motion No 41 of 2009 (“CM 41/2009”) seeking leave to pursue his appeal.
-This court granted him leave to do so (see _Yong Vui Kong v Public Prosecutor_ [2009] SGCA 64).
+This court granted him leave to do so (see _Yong Vui Kong v Public Prosecutor_ <span class="citation">[2009] SGCA 64</span>).
 In the present proceedings, the Appellant’s counsel, Mr M Ravi (“Mr Ravi”), has confirmed that the Appellant is appealing against only his sentence, and not his conviction.

 **The issues raised in this appeal**